 Fort Myers Hotel and Resort Injury Lawyers

-At The Garvin Law Firm, our South Florida personal injury attorneys can help those injured in resort or hotel accidents determine whether they have a valid claim for damages.
-The simple fact of an injury at one of these sites doesn’t necessarily entitle a guest to compensation, but when injuries are extremely serious, it’s worth consulting with a personal injury law firm with extensive experience and proven success in Florida premises liability claims.Proving Liability in Hotel Injury Cases
+At Garvin Injury Law, our South Florida personal injury attorneys can help those injured in resort or hotel accidents determine whether they have a valid claim for damages.
+The simple fact of an injury at one of these sites does not necessarily entitle a guest to compensation.
+Still, when injuries are extremely serious, it is worth consulting with a personal injury law firm with extensive experience and proven success in Florida premises liability claims.Proving Liability in Hotel Injury Cases

-Guests staying at Florida hotels and resorts have the right to expect they will be kept reasonably safe from hazards or risks about which the property owner knows (or can foresee) and that aren’t plainly obvious to the visitor.
-That extends not just to all the amenities on site, but also to the transportation that is provided by the resort or hotel.
+Guests staying at Florida hotels and resorts have the right to expect they will be kept reasonably safe from hazards or risks about which the property owner knows (or can foresee) and are not plainly obvious to the visitor.
+That extends not just to all the amenities on-site, but also the transportation provided by the resort or hotel.

 Hotel guests are deemed “business invitees” under Florida premises liability law, which means they are owed the highest duty of care, typically requiring the owner to inspect the property for existing dangerous conditions, take reasonable steps to protect against those hazards or warn of them.

 Hotels and resorts can also be liable for the negligent acts of employees, and sometimes the criminal acts of employees and even third parties.

 The burden of proof in these cases is on the plaintiff/ person who was hurt to show negligence by proving:

 - The hotel/ defendant owed the plaintiff a duty of care;

 - Defendant breached that duty;

 - That breach caused the plaintiff’s injuries;